udacity/ipnd-webcasts/Stage_3/2015-09-29-List_Comprehensions/README.md

 # Summary

-Comprehensions are an elegant way to generate lists, dictionaries, and generators.
+A comprehensions is an elegant way to generate lists, dictionaries, and generators.
 However, they do have some minor faults:

 * variable assignment and I/O functions cannot be made within a comprehension
 * depending on your familiarity, list comprehensions can be difficult to read, especially when you have several for loops in one comprehension